sbabcock23/pytryfi/README.md

 * [TryFi](https://tryfi.com/)

 # Version History
+## 0.0.4
+* created update functions for various pet and device objects and a global update for the pet
+* added last updated date/time to the objects to track when the data was last updated
+* changed turn on/off action to boolean
+* when performing an action on the collar, update the data that is retrieved at the same time

 ## 0.0.3
 The following updates/enhancements were made:
 * moved updated pet location from base object to pet class